iivanoo/covid-apps-observer/data/data_us/reports/resources/org.intermountainhealthcare.android.connectcare___12.0.19.010_02/report.md

 > It wouldn't accept passwords from two different accounts.
 Connected to internet too.<br> :date: __2020-11-24 07:29:04__

 > Unable to enter insurance into BLUE CROSS BLUE SHIELD not on provided list Unable to edit out mistaken insurance.
 I have limited computer skills.
 Filling out the other info was a waste of time.<br> :date: __2020-11-13 03:48:34__

-> This app is garbage and so is the desktop version.
-I've been waiting an hour and a half and it just keeps glitching and kicking me out of my spot in line.
-It gave the option to connect with the provider by phone call instead, so I hit that option and still nothing.
-No call.
-No video appointment.
-Nothing.
-Guess I'll get dressed and have my hubby take me to the instacare instead.
-I better not get billed for this.<br> :date: __2020-11-10 21:43:07__

-> Third appointment on connect care third time that the app will not work.<br> :date: __2020-10-14 17:26:00__

-> Installed just to check a covid test result.
-I see no way of doing that.
-The only thing I see is how to make an appointment.
-What a waste if time.<br> :date: __2020-10-02 16:35:27__